All you need to know about the MOT Test

 Motorists are able to book an MOT up to one month in advance of the expiry date of the current certificate without affecting the MOT annual expiry date.

-All MOT Testers at National are authorised by VOSA (Vehicle and Operator Services Agency) and complete regular training courses to ensure they provide the highest level of service available to you,
+All MOT Testers at National are authorised by VOSA (Vehicle and Operator Services Agency) and complete regular training courses to ensure they provide the highest level of service available to you, our customers.

 TOP TIPS BEFORE YOUR MOT